Anatomic Pathology Program

 - Level of training: PGY-2 or higher year, after the resident has gained a solid grounding in autopsy pathology

 - The resident's autopsy check list must be signed by the pathologist after every forensic autopsy.
-A log of participation by residents will be kept at PSHMC by Ms. Weaver, for documentation purposes.
-It is the responsibility of the resident to return their signed attendance sheet to Ms. Weaver after attending an autopsy in order to receive proper credit for the case.
+A log of participation by residents will be kept by the resident.
+In order to receive proper credit for the case, the resident will return the signed log to the Pathology Residency Coordinator to be placed in the resident's file.

 Duration and Timing of the Rotation: